Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: Optimal control of path-dependent PDPs

-We will make use of an equivalent path-dependent discrete-time infinite-horizon decision model.
-(For corresponding work in the Markovian case, see, e.g., section~3 of \cite{BR10PDMP}, section~8.2 in \cite{BR11book}, and \cite{RTT17PDMP}.)
-In this section, fix $(s,x)\in (0,T]\times\Omega$.
+{ We will construct a path-dependent discrete-time inf\-in\-ite-horizon decision model, which is closely related to our continuous-time problem.
+This will enable us to establish a dynamic programming principle for the value functions $V$ and $V^\prime$ of our continuous-time problem (see Definition~\ref{D:valuefunctions}).
+(Our approach is inspired by similar work in the Markovian case, see, e.g., section~3 of \cite{BR10PDMP}, section~8.2 in \cite{BR11book}, and \cite{RTT17PDMP}.)